igormiktor/AVRToolsPlus/README.md

 ## Documentation ##

-Detailed documentation is provided by this PDF document located in the repository, or [online in HTML form] (http://igormiktor.github.io/AVRToolsPlus/).
+Detailed documentation is provided by the PDF document located in the repository, or [online in HTML form] (http://igormiktor.github.io/AVRToolsPlus/).